brandur/sorg/content/drafts/postgres-default.md

 Because it wasn't possible to cheaply add a `DEFAULT` column, it also wasn't possible to add a column set to `NOT NULL`.
-By definition non-null columns need to have values for every row, and it's not possible to add one to a non-empty table without specifying what values the existing data should have, and that takes `DEFAULT`.
+By definition non-null columns need to have values for every row, and you can't add one to a non-empty table without specifying what values the existing data should have, and that takes `DEFAULT`.

 You could still get a non-nullcolumn by first adding it as nullable, running a migration to add values to every